Rose Breasted Cockatoo Fact Sheet

-Their main diet should consist of a low-fat, organic pellet with a variety of fruits, vegetables and cooked meats.
+Their main diet should consist of a low-fat, natural pellet with a variety of fruits, vegetables and cooked meats.
 Parrots love diversity in their meals and will appreciate cooked pasta, beans, brown rice and fresh wheatgrass, sprouts and non-toxic flowers on a daily basis.

 Feeding: Parrots tend to like to “dip” their food or soak it in their water in order to soften it for eating.
 It’s important to keep their water dishes fresh and clean to avoid bacteria build up.
 This should be done daily.

 Raw fruits and vegetables are the healthiest for companion parrots but some can be picky, in which case, you can try cooking these healthy foods in different ways.
 Such examples include boiling a sweet potato so it’s soft for your parrot to eat (wait an appropriate amount of time when feeding cooked foods to your bird for these foods to properly cool).

 Discard fresh foods that haven’t been eaten in at least 24 hours.

 To keep your parrot busy throughout the day and avoid boredom (which leads to biting, screaming and feather plucking) it’s best to provide fun and interactive ways for your bird to eat its meals every day.
 Such ways include using skewers for fresh foods and various food finding toys for hard foods such as pellets.